bnnyng/garden/content/literature-notes/2021-sfi-foundations-of-intelligence.md

 >[!question] #open-question How do AI communities compare to human communities?

-- Interestingly, we cannot predict (compute) the behavior of an AI community because individual AI programs are [[Turing|Turing complete]].
+- Interestingly, we cannot predict (compute) the behavior of an AI community because individual AI programs are [[Humans as Turing machines|Turing complete]].

 > [!question] #open-question Is it worth sacrificing understanding of the systems we model for “predictive accuracy”?
 Engineers already do this!